 Our NeoCart Phase 2 clinical trial was initiated in 2007 to evaluate further the positive safety and early efficacy signals demonstrated in our Phase 1 clinical trial of NeoCart for articular cartilage damage in the knee.
 We also sought to identify clinically meaningful endpoints and identify appropriate patient populations to be studied in the design of future clinical studies.
-The trial was a five-year prospective, controlled, randomized, clinical study of 30 patients conducted at six U.S. centers.
+The trial was a five-year prospective, controlled, randomized, clinical study of 30 patients conducted at six U.S. centers and completed its enrollment in 2008.
 Twenty-one patients were randomized to receive a NeoCart implant and nine patients were randomized to undergo a microfracture procedure.
+The trial was completed in 2013 and final data collection was completed in 2014.